The Canvas Cabin

 Blue-print and material list for building the base platform and deck platform.
 Platforms (not included).

-- Nominal 2x4 and 2x6 pre-cut tent cabin kit with a 45-degree roof slope and five-foot sidewalls.
-Construction grade / framing lumber of spruce, pine, or fir.
+- Nominal 2x4 and 2x6 pre-cut tent cabin kit with a 45-degree canopy slope and five-foot sidewalls.
+Lumber of spruce, pine, or fir.
 With fasteners and rough openings provided for door and window.
 Door and window not included.

 - Nominal 1" x 12" all ready-cut knee wall boards and 1" x 2" batten strips.

-- Canvas wall and roof panels: 10.10oz.
+- Canvas ceiling and wall panels: 10.10oz.
 100% cotton army duck multi-purpose fire retardant and water repellent canvas.
 The Sunforger finish adds an extra layer of protection from moisture and mildew.

 General Information: For the "Canvas Cabin" I recommend that the buyer brings to the assembly, a skilled carpenter or two assuming the buyer has no carpentry skills.

-Basic tools required are tape measure, cordless drills, clamps, level, stapler and saw.
-Because my tent cabins are merely canvas stretched over wood framing, they are not engineered and cannot be snow load or wind rated.
+Basic tools required are a tape measure, cordless drills, clamps, level, stapler and saw.
+Because my tent cabins are merely canvas stretched over wood, they are not engineered and cannot be snow load or wind rated.
 However, here in Northeast Wisconsin, I have been able to enjoy my tent cabins all four seasons.